 Sensitivity Assessment.
-An increase in water clarity from clear to intermediate (10-100mg/l) represent a change in light attenuation of ca 0.67-6.7 Kd/m, and is likely to result in a greater than 50% reduction in photosynthesis of Laminaria spp.
-Therefore the dominant kelp species will probably suffer a severe decline and resistance to this pressure is assessed as 'None'.
-Resilience is probably to this pressure is defined as 'High' at the benchmark.
-Hence, this biotope is regarded as having a sensitivity of 'Medium 'to this pressure.
+Changes in water clarity are likely to affect photosynthetic rates and enable Saccharina latissima to compete more successfully with Laminaria hyperborea.
+A decrease in turbidity is likely to support enhanced growth (and possible habitat expansion) and is therefore not considered in this assessment.
+An increase in water clarity from clear to intermediate (10-100 mg/l) represents a change in light attenuation of ca 0.67-6.7 Kd/m, and is likely to result in a greater than 50% reduction in photosynthesis of Laminaria spp.
+Therefore, the dominant kelp species will probably suffer a significant decline and resistance to this pressure is assessed as 'Low'.
+Resilience to this pressure is probably 'Medium' at the benchmark.
+Hence, this biotope is assessed as having a sensitivity of 'Medium 'to this pressure.

-Smothering and siltation Medium rate changes (light) Q: Low A: NR C: NR
+Smothering and siltationMediumrate changes (light)Q: Low A: NR C: NR